Ranks and insignia of the other ranks of the British Army: 1802–1881

-The need to easily recognise NCOs in battle and the growth in the number of ranks over the course of the previous century, each requiring a costly uniform reflecting their rank, led to the creation of a simplified system of cheaply made and easily recognised rank marks.
+The need to easily recognise NCOs in battle and the growth in the number of ranks over the course of the previous century, each requiring a costly uniform reflecting their rank, led to the creation of a simplified system of cheaply made and easily recognised rank marks for the infantry.
 In 1802 epaulettes and shoulder knots for NCOs were replaced by chevrons, with only officers to wear epaulettes.
 The chevrons were to point down and were to be placed on the right arm, half way between the elbow and the shoulder.
 They were to be formed of double row lace and edged with the facing colour of the regiment.
 Sergeant majors were to wear a four-bar chevron of silver, gilt or white lace; quartermasters a four-bar white chevron; and sergeants a three-bar white chevron.
 Corporals wore a two-bar chevron made of the regimental lace, and chosen men wore a one-bar chevron of regimental lace.
 The foot guards wore gilt chevrons.
 Sergeants were to continue wearing a crimson worsted sash with a central stripe in the facing colours appropriate to their regiment.

+The cavalry of the line used the same rank system as the infantry but with a warrant rank troop quartermaster instead of the infantry rank of quartermaster sergeant, and with trumpeters in place of drummers.
+The standardised chevron system of 1802 was not extended to the cavalry until 1803, and in 1809 the cavalry rank of troop quartermaster was replaced by the rank of troop sergeant major (coinciding with the introduction of the commissioned rank of quartermaster into the cavalry).
+Troop sergeant majors were to adopt a four-bar chevron, hitherto worn by a regimental sergeant major.
+The latter were to wear a crown above their four-bar chevrons in order to differentiate themselves from the new rank.
+Evidence shows that sergeant majors in the infantry had also begun to add a crown above their four-bar chevrons in the years before the Crimean War, although this may have been unofficial until 1865.